Led by His Spirit

 ‘Martha, Martha,’ the Lord answered, ‘you are worried and upset about many things, but few things are needed—or indeed only one.
 Mary has chosen what is better, and it will not be taken away from her.’”Luke 10:38-41 NIV

+Only one thing is needed: a heart-to-heart relationship that the Father longs to have with His children, made possible by Jesus our Savior.
 To be with the Lord, to follow Him wherever He leads, to learn at His feet daily—this is the one thing that is needful for our hearts to do.
 We must have the holy spirit to lead us into all truth.
-It is just like it is with humans we love.
-The more time we spend with someone we love, the more mutual understanding we gain, and the more we comprehend what is said to us.
-We rest ourselves in God while He does His work within us.
-He is our peace and is all we need.
+As with those we love, the more quality time we spend with them, the more mutual understanding we gain, the more heart wisdom we share.

 “But now in Christ Jesus you who once were far away have been brought near through the blood of Christ.
 For He Himself is our peace, who has made the two one and has torn down the dividing wall of hostility by abolishing in His flesh the law of commandments and decrees.
-He did this to create in Himself one new man out of the two, thus making peace.”
-Ephesians 3:14-16 BSB